mia-platform/documentation/docs/release_notes/platform_releasenotes.md

 ##v5.4.0 (March 23,2020)
 This version allows to handle the transition from Microservice Gateway: in particular, it can be defined, in each endpoint, which route is going to pass through Microservice Gateway.

+It is possible to manage different namespace related to the environment on the same cluster: the field namespace is renamed in projectId in order to define a namespace for each environment.

 **Improvements**

  * Monitoring: "Delete POD" button is replaced by "Restart POD" button which relaunches the POD.